Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

 Note that $\{f>t\}=\emptyset$ for $t\geq\de$, and $\{f>t\}=A_\de\setminus A_t$ for $0<t<\de$.
 Thus for $t<\de$, we have $|\{f>t\}|=|A_\de|-|A_t|$.
 We obtain

 which, after replacing $\alpha$ by $-\ga$, completes the proof.

 \end{proof}

-The proof of this lemma bears a small but important difference to that in the Euclidean case.
-In particular, part (c) requires that the tubular neighborhood $A_t$ be closed in the Ahlfors regular setting, which is not the case in $\R^N$.
-A small but surprising change, given that in this part of the theorem the left-hand integral is clearly finite.
+The proof of Lemma \ref{th: 2} just above bears a small but important difference to that in the Euclidean case.
+In particular, part (c) requires (for now) that the tubular neighborhood $A_t$ be closed in the Ahlfors regular setting, which is not the case in $\R^N$.
+This is due to a result in \cite{Sta} which states that $|A_t|=|\overline{A_t}|$ in the Euclidean setting, but which we conjecture to be false in the more general Ahlfors setting.

 The following lemma (analog of \cite[Lemma 2.1.6]{LaRaZu}) complements the Harvey--Polking theorem, establishing the domain of integrability in the real setting:

 \begin{lemma} Let $A$ be a bounded subset of $\E$ and $\de>0$.
 If $\ga>Q-\Mink A$, then $\int_{A_\de} d(x,A)^{-\ga}\text{d}x=+\infty$. \end{lemma}